rumpeltux/esp-stlink/README.md

 to flash the stm8 chips (even though they are cheap).

-The timing is based on counting cpu-cycles, as such the code currently only orks if the ESP is running at 80MHz and not at 160MHz.
+The timing is based on counting cpu-cycles, as such the code currently only works if the ESP is running at 80MHz and not at 160MHz.
 Only slow data transfer speed is implemented, but this shouldn’t really matter.
 From what my logic analyzer told me the actual stlink device didn’t use high-speed either.